Josefinekihlstrom/Plant-Memory/assets/testing/testing.md

 This function of stopping the timer when modal is showing does not exist in this version of the game due to lack of time to develop it.
 This is added to the 'Features left to implement' section in the README file.
 To inform the player I've added text about this in the modal itself.
-* **Not fixed yet!** When a player is finishing the game in dark mode and wants to replay by clicking on the replay button, the game goes back to its initial state with the light theme.
-An ideal feature would be that the theme was stored locally so that the dark theme remains after clicking on replay.
-This is noted in the features left to implement section in the README file.
+* **Fixed!** When a player finished the game in dark mode and wants to replay by clicking on the replay button, the game would go back to its initial state with the light theme.
+This was fixed by simply add local storage to the themes to make the browser remember which theme was used before getting refreshed or the replay icon is clicked.
 * **Not fixed yet!** When playing the game on my iPhone I noticed that the sound effects where not always playing or was playing with a delay.
 I'm guessing this has something to do with the audio code not being supported in Safari browsers.
 A solution for this bug is not yet found.